Searinvestments/pricing/standard_account.md

 {:shortdesc: .shortdesc}
 {:codeblock: .codeblock}
 {:screen: .screen}
+{:tip: .tip}
 {:new_window: target="_blank"}

 # IBM {{site.data.keyword.Bluemix_notm}} Standard Account Limited Release
 {: #betaintro}

-The {{site.data.keyword.Bluemix}} Standard Account Limited Release introduces a new free account, which offers a new way to work in the {{site.data.keyword.Bluemix_notm}} Public Cloud.
+The {{site.data.keyword.Bluemix}} Standard Account Limited Release introduces a new free account, which offers a new way to work in the {{site.data.keyword.Bluemix_notm}} public cloud.
 A Standard account never expires, unlike a 30-day {{site.data.keyword.Bluemix_notm}} trial.
 You can continue to work on your {{site.data.keyword.Bluemix_notm}} applications without any concerns about time restrictions.
 {:shortdesc}

 Users in the United Kingdom and US South regions are eligible for a Standard account.
 If you are not in either of those regions, you can still create a Standard account by asking a friend for an invite or reaching out to our sales team at sales@bluemix.net.
 As a Standard account owner, you can invite friends and colleagues to participate.